 I recently had a chance to meet the younger sister of a high school friend who was in transition for the first time since college graduation.
 “I used to always have jobs lined up for me and never had a challenge finding work.”
 Heard that one before, right?
 How about, “I received all of these LinkedIn invites, but I thought they were such a nuisance!”
 Indeed, the only positive thing to come out of not digging our wells before we are thirsty is to finally realize the power of LinkedIn in helping us build out our personal brand, professional networking, and ultimately being instrumental in helping us land a job.

-Since I began blogging in July of 2008 to share with the world my advice on many things in social media, I wanted to devote this blog post to give all of you in transition the same advice that I gave my friend’s sibling as to how I would go about looking for a job in 2011.
+Since I began blogging in July of 2008 to share with the world my advice on many things in social media, I wanted to devote this blog post to give all of you in transition the same advice that I gave my friend’s sibling as to how I would go about looking for a job.
 Enjoy the tips & advice, and please feel free to add to them in the comments.
 Thanks!

 1.)
 Decide on Your Keywords

 Keywords are important for your job search for two reasons: A) They will help you better search for potential jobs and B) They will guide you in refining your own LinkedIn profile so that you can use these same keywords to better describe the work that you have done and thus be more discoverable.
 Don’t know what keywords to use?
 Search for job openings on LinkedIn Jobs or online sites such as Monster and see which types of jobs most appeal to you.
 Look at the keywords that they use.
 Analyze.
 Emulate.
 Done.